 Mysteriously misplaced funds, suspicious computer issues, loss of proprietary information, or allegations of harassment—all of these are examples of workplace misconduct.
 And, although human resources departments across the country are often well-versed and equipped to handle most issues, occasionally complex incidents surface that requires partnering with experienced private investigative resources in order to find a successful solution.

 But how do you know when your business might need to bring in the help of a PI?
 And what services can an investigator help you with?

 How a PI can help you and your business

 If you’ve found evidence or you suspect someone is adversely affecting your company or abusing a coworker, the situation needs to be swiftly addressed.
-And, when the suspect in question is an employee, things can get complicated fast.
+When the suspect in question is an employee, things can get complicated fast.

 Hiring an experienced third-party investigator to take on the investigation and bring it to a conclusion can be a welcome helping hand—and free up the time you need to triage the situation.
-A nonpartial, professional team can help take away some of the emotion, stress, confusion, and anger you may be feeling about the situation.
+An impartial, professional team can help take away some of the emotion, stress, confusion, and anger you may be feeling about the situation.